Postponed: 2017: six-year-old season

 Postponed remained in training as a six-year-old and ran twice at Meydan Racecourse in March 2017, contesting the same two races there as he had in 2016.
 On 2 March he ran in the Dubai City of Gold and was beaten into second place by a neck by Prize Money, and 25 March he placed third in the Dubai Sheema Classic behind Jack Hobbs.
 He subsequently suffered a stress fracture to a leg and was retired from racing in May 2017.

 Assessment

 In the 2015 edition of the World's Best Racehorse Rankings Postponed was given a rating of 121 making him the second best British older male and the twenty-seventh best racehorse in the world.

 In the 2016 edition of the World's Best Racehorse Rankings Postponed was given a rating of 124, making him the 8th best racehorse in the world and the top-rated horse in Britain.

+Stud career

+Postponed moved to Yorton Stud near Welshpool for the 2024 breeding season after Yorton and James & Jean Potter, Ltd. purchased the stallion who previously stood under the Darley banner at Dalham Hall Stud in Newmarket.